-According to the U.S. Bureau of Labor Statistics (BLS), employment for budget analysts is expected to grow 3%, a slower-than-average pace, between 2014 and 2024.
-Additionally, the BLS reported that the mean annual salary for budget analysts was $75,150 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for budget analysts is expected to grow 4%, a as-fast-as-average pace, between 2018 and 2028.
+Additionally, the BLS reported that the mean annual salary for budget analysts was $79,830 in 2018.

 A graduate certificate program in budget analysis is designed to educate students in advanced topics regarding budgetary processes.
 Graduates of the program can pursue a career in accounting or a related field.